 Individuals or couples who substantiate future gifts to the Endowment of \$1 million or more are invited to join the Legacy Society.
 These donors are listed in Rotary's annual report and are invited to exclusive Rotary International and Foundation events.
-Legacy Society members also receive special recognition items and all the benefits provided to Bequest Society members.
+Legacy Society members also receive special tokens of appreciation and all the benefits provided to Bequest Society members.